 Are you in the "order with the arrow?"
 Do you wear the red arrow and the white sash?
 Do you take part in the secret meetings and ceremonies, and why is it all secret anyway?
 I thought that the Scouts had no "secret groups"?
 If you are not in the OA, then why aren't you?
 I am sorry...why would you, a Black man, knowing the history of our people being killed or maimed "while out in the woods alone" condone such a program?
 I have grown up with stories about how Black boys and men would "go out into the woods" and never come back.
 What guarantee does the BSA have that such things WILL NOT happen to my son?
 My husband?
 Are you a "virgil"?
 What did you have to do to get it?
 Did you cut your thumb and do "blood brothers" with someone or is that a secret?

-There are three "levels" in the Order of the Arrow, and I along with many OA members, male and female, serve as "brothers".
+There are three "levels" or "degrees" in the Order of the Arrow, and I along with many OA members, male and female, serve as "brothers".

 In my personal case, I was elected by members of my Troop when I was a Scout.
-The first time I was elected, I turned down the nomination because I felt it was a "popularity contest" and I was relatively new in that Troop.
+The first time I was elected in Germany, I turned down the nomination because I felt it was a "popularity contest" and I was relatively new in that Troop.
 If I had went ahead, I would have been a Vigil Honor member by now as many of my peers became later.
 The second time, I was elected and participated in the Ordeal but records of my participation was lost when I returned to the States.
-The third time, I was again elected and participated in the Ordeal at Cardinal Point, located on the former Camp Covered Bridge reservation in Oldham County, Kentucky.
-I later became a Brotherhood member at that same location.
+The third time (in the spring of 1976), I was again elected and participated in the Ordeal at Cardinal Point, located on the former Camp Covered Bridge reservation in Oldham County, Kentucky.
+A year later I became a Brotherhood member at that same location.

 All of the ceremonies and activities of the OA conform to BSA and several religious bodies' policies.
 There is no intentional shedding or sharing of blood, human nor any other kind.
 There are no "ceremonies to the Father of the Earth" or anything like that, either.
 The BSA is very concerned about the emotional health of its members and those members participating in OA activities cannot wear "face paint" or have an arrow or any other symbol placed on their bodies.

-I talk with and escort several Black families and religious leaders concerned about the OA and what it is and what it is NOT, and I would be happy to share my own personal experiences with you no matter what color you are.
-I key in on Black families, because as this question illustrates, there was a time in which my mother, only hearing of "being out in the woods by yourself", "boys wearing white sashes" and other things, put "two and two" together and got "nine".
-Until a Black OA member (and a member of my high school's football team) talked with her about the Ordeal and what I would have to do (without revealing the elements of the ceremony to me so that I would not know everything!), my mother did not want me a "part of some secret society or club", even if it was "part of those Boy Scouts".
+I talk with and escort several Black families and religious leaders concerned about the OA, what it is and what it is NOT ; and I would be happy to share my own personal experiences with you no matter what color you are.
+I key in on Black/African American families because as this question illustrates, there was a time in which my mother (and other moms), only hearing of "being out in the woods by yourself", "boys wearing white sashes", "no talking", "cannot tell what happens" and other things, put "two and two" together and got "nine".
+Until after a Black OA member (and a member of my high school's football team - a good quarter of the team are also Arrowmen) talked with her about the Ordeal and what I would have to do (without revealing the elements of the ceremony to me so that I would not know everything!), my mother did not want me a "part of some secret society or club", even if it was "part of those Boy Scouts".

 In 1998, the BSA produced a videotape that has been lukewarm in its usefulness.
 Called "Brotherhood of Cheerful Service", the videotape explains the Order of the Arrow program, the ceremonies, and the levels of service as evidenced by the sashes.
 It does do a decent job of dispelling rumors and half-truths about the OA and its role within Scouting.
-If your Council has a copy of the videotape, get it and view it.
+If your Council has a copy of the videotape, I would get it and view it.
+For some reason it has not found its way onto YouTube(tm) -- it should be posted.

 If your Council does not have a copy of the videotape, ask them why not or purchase a copy of the videotape from the Order of the Arrow, Boy Scout Program Division, Boy Scouts of America, 1325 West Walnut Hill Lane, Irving, Texas 75015.